nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Editing an Activity
 > For details on the usage of `activity /edit` command, please refer to our [User Guide](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#editing-an-activity-activity-edit).

+**Test Cases:**

+Test Scenario 1: No sessions are currently stored in the application.
+* Test Command: `activity /edit /sid 1 /aid 1 /n ActivityTest2` <br>
+  Expected: An error message should be printed, indicating that no sessions are stored in SplitLah.

+Test Scenario 2: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
+No activities are currently stored in the session.
+* Test Command: `activity /edit /sid 1 /aid 1 /n ActivityTets2` <br>
+  Expected: An error message should be printed, indicating that the list of activities in the session is currently empty.

+Test Scenario 3: Only a single session with a session unique identifier of `1`, consisting of only `Alice` and `Bob`, exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
+Also, only an activity with an activity unique identifier of `1`, named `ActivityTest1` with a total cost of `$20`, paid by `Alice`, involving `Alice` and `Bob` within this session exists in the application after creating an activity with the [`activity /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-an-activity-activity-create) command.
+1. Test Command: `activity /edit /sid 1 /aid 2 /n ActivityTest2` <br>
+   Expected: An error message should be printed, indicating that the activity specified was not found in the particular session.
+2. Test Command: `activity /edit /sid 1 /aid 1 /n ActivityTest1`
+   Expected: A message should be printed, indicating that no edits were made.
+3. Test Command: `activity /edit /sid 1 /aid 1 /n ActivityTest2` <br>
+   Expected: A success message should be printed, indicating that the activity was edited.
+4. Test Command: `activity /edit /sid 1 /aid 1 /p Bob` <br>
+   Expected: A success message should be printed, indicating that the activity was edited.

 <hr>